Nusiq/mcblend/docs/limitations/index.md

     The *[separate cubes operator](/mcblend/gui/3d_viewport_sidebar/#mesh-transformations-panel)* can
     help you with separating meshes that contain multiple cubes into multiple objects with properly aligned rotations.
-This means that you can organize your cubes in a single mesh and as long as its parts have proper shapes, it's possible to separate them to a format that can be used by Mcblend.
+This means that you can create your model in a single mesh and as long as its parts have proper shapes, it's possible to separate them to a format that can be used by Mcblend.

     If you don't want to be restricted to using only cuboids for your model you